 Of course, the tasty treat in question isn’t any old wedding cake.
 The fruitcake with white icing was designed by cake-maker Fiona Cairns with the Duchess of Cambridge's passion for flowers and their meanings in mind.
 It had eight tiers and was decorated with 900 sugar-paste flowers, with roses and apple bottoms included.
 It also featured 17 different types of foliage.
 According to Page Six, it cost a whopping $80,000.

 (Photo Credit: Getty Images)

 It is definitely a sight to behold and was the centerpiece of Kate and William's lavish reception at Buckingham Palace on April 29, 2011.
 Unfortunately, though, being six years old, the cake isn’t actually edible.

 The cake previously went up for auction on Wednesday, Sept.
 27 through the UK's Chiswick Auction House with the guide price starting at $1,030.
 Another slice of the confection was previously sold in 2014 for around $10,300.

-The winner of the slice of what is perhaps the most famous cake in British history will be gifted it in a specially commissioned cream and gilt commemorative tin with a printed card that says, "With the best wishes from the TRH The Prince of Wales and The Duchess of Cornwall in celebration of the wedding of TRH The Duke and Duchess of Cambridge."
+The winner of the slice (it's not been confirmed who won and how much they paid) of what is perhaps the most famous cake in British history was gifted it in a specially commissioned cream and gilt commemorative tin with a printed card that says, "With the best wishes from the TRH The Prince of Wales and The Duchess of Cornwall in celebration of the wedding of TRH The Duke and Duchess of Cambridge."

 Join our Facebook group for the latest updates on Kate Middleton, Prince William, and all things royal!

-This post was written by Ellie Wiseman.
+Parts of this post were written by Ellie Wiseman.
 It originally appeared on our sister site, Grazia Daily.